bcspragu/cyber-playcon-talks/README.md

 # Cyber PlayCon 2024 talks

 This repo contains the slides and associated infra for my talks.
+To view the talks, go to [cybr.lol](https://cybr.lol).

 # Setup